Wanting to attend a real, safe, open and affirming (queer and trans-affirming) church in the Twin Cities or remotely from afar?

 About Communion?

 If you are joining us in the room for communion, we serve juice, not alcohol, and our bread is made free of most common allergens (no grains at all, no soy, no dairy), for accessibility, because we intend to invite everyone to the table.
 If you are joining us via zoom, please have something for communion.
-For example, you could bring a piece of bread and some juice if you’d like to participate with everyone.
+For example, you could bring a piece of some kind of bread and some juice if you’d like to participate with everyone.

 Is there a catch?